Quansight-Labs/quansight-labs-site/posts/2021/10/array-libraries-interoperability.md

 The demo showcases the 2017 Nobel prize winning work for Physics about [LIGO-Virgo detector noise and extraction of transient gravitational-wave signals](https://inspirehep.net/literature/1751757).
-The original tutorial ([collab link](https://colab.research.google.com/github/losc-tutorial/Data_Guide/blob/master/Guide_Notebook.ipynb)) was built using NumPy, SciPy, and Matplotlib.
+The original tutorial ([Colab link](https://colab.research.google.com/github/losc-tutorial/Data_Guide/blob/master/Guide_Notebook.ipynb)) was built using NumPy, SciPy, and Matplotlib.
 But, instead of using NumPy arrays we switch to a PyTorch based implementation with minimal changes in the codebase.

-Let's dive into the exact formulation and python code that allows this behaviour.
+Let's dive into the exact formulation and Python code that allows this behaviour.

 ### get_namespace